 So, the story continues to be: Inventory, where is the inventory?

 Well, there isn’t any, and it isn’t coming as Honda estimated building 40-odd units a month until the fall…when they will DISCONTINUE production of the car – that story here.

 So why is the Fit EV America’s most in demand car to be cancelled?
 Well, Honda has found the holy grail when it comes to selling a limited number of compliance vehicles.
 Lease them out cheap ($259/month including partial insurance with nothing down)…and give customer unlimited mileage on those leases. (all the details here)

 So if you get one…count yourself lucky – although not so much if you have sub zero weather as the Fit EV has more than its share of difficulties retaining range in the extreme cold.

-Previously in January, a very respectable 97 smart EDs were sold after selling amazing 167 in December.
+Ditto for January, when a very respectable 97 smart EDs – that after selling amazing 167 in December.

 The smart EV is now technically available nationally, although there isn’t inventory yet spread out across the country to make physical sales everywhere.

 However if you are looking for a cabrio edition of the little smart after months of being out of stock, a recent small shipment of those has them available at select locations.
 So while we expect 2014 to show much bigger numbers for the smart ED over 2013, it’s just not coming in the first quarter.